o3de/o3de.org/content/docs/userguide/networking/encryption-enabling.md

 }
 ```

-## How To Generate a Private Key and Public Certificate<a name="network-encryption-enabling-generate-key-and-certificate"></a>
+## How To Generate a Private Key and Public Certificate {#network-encryption-enabling-generate-key-and-certificate}

 You can use the `openssl req` command to generate a self\-signed certificate from OpenSSL, as in the following example\.